 Special Admissions Requirements

 Enrollment in the program is limited.
 The number of students in each class will be determined by the availability of space, equipment, qualified faculty and hospital and clinical facilities necessary for a meaningful education.
 Only one class per year is accepted.
 Program acceptance is based on selection from all qualified applicants meeting the minimum criteria on a first-qualified/first served basis.
 After the allotted seats for each class are filled, the applicants meeting the minimum criteria will be guaranteed a seat in the next available class.
 All applicants who meet the established criteria will be accepted into the program.
 However, not all will be guaranteed seats in the class of their choice if the application is not completed in a timely fashion.
 Minimum requirements for eligibility include high school diploma or GED.
 Applications for both the College and program must be complete and the appropriate transcripts must be on file.
 Applicants must have a GPA of 2.5 or higher and have completed prerequisite course work with “C’s” or better.
-Finally, applicants must provide documentation of 48 hours of observation of physical therapy in three different venues.
 Final admission to the program is contingent upon submission of a satisfactory federal criminal background check and a drug screen.
 Admissions information packets are available on the Pensacola State College website.

 Is This For You?

 People who enjoy this career prefer working with people rather than data and things.
 They normally have leadership and good interpersonal communication skills.
 People in this career are sometimes described as energetic, patient, and understanding

 Beyond Graduation . . .